 Diving at Work Regulations 1997.
 Approved Code of Practice and guidance

-It applies to all recreational diving projects within the 12-mile limit of territorial waters adjacent to Great Britain and applies to diving projects where:
+It applies to all media divers and diving projects within the United Kingdom waters adjacent to Great Britain (generally 12 nautical miles from the low water line).

 - stunt people;

 - camera operators and sound and lighting technicians; and

 - the unit crew required to dive in support of underwater media work.

 The term does not include divers used in the preparation of underwater locations that require engineering and construction skills or the handling or use of explosives.
 This would be covered by HSE’s Inland/Inshore ACOP (L104).

 This edition of the ACOP has been revised in order to simplify some of the information, update the references and provide greater consistency across all of the Codes of Practice covering diving at work.
 This document has also been updated to reflect changes in technology and industry practice.
 The most significant changes relate to:

 This change is to reflect medical advice and research into time to treatment for decompression illness.

 Further information has been provided for divers regarding medical treatment, medical conditions or medication being taken that may make them unfit to dive.